 What is Employee Engagement?

-Employee engagement is the approach a company takes to create an environment and culture that strengthens the emotional connection an employee feels with their organization.
+Employee engagement is the approach a takes to create an environment and culture that strengthens the emotional connection an employee feels with their organization.

 Some managers confuse employee engagement with employee satisfaction.